Triangulated categories of relative 1-motives: Commutative group schemes and motives

 in $\DA(S)$.
 These isomorphisms are compatible with further pullbacks in the same way as in the previous proposition. \end{cor} \begin{proof} The first isomorphism follows directly from Proposition~\ref{prop:pullback_complex}.
 The second follows from the first together with the commutation of $f^*$ and $\Sigma^\infty$. \end{proof}

-For some arguments, we need to use motives with transfers of commutative group schemes over a field.
-Let $k$ be a field and $G$ a smooth (locally of finite type) commutative group scheme over $k$.
-Recall that the \'etale sheaf $G$ on $\Sm/S$ admits a canonical structure of sheaf with transfers~\cite[Lemma 1.4.4]{BVK}, which is functorial in $G$.
-We write $G^\tr$ for the resulting sheaf with transfers.
+For some arguments, we need to use motives with transfers of commutative group schemes.
+Let $S$ be a scheme and $G$ a smooth (locally of finite type) commutative group scheme over $S$.
+Recall that the \'etale sheaf $G\otimes\BQ$ on $\Sm/S$ admits a canonical structure of sheaf with transfers, which is functorial in $G$.
+We write $G^\tr_\BQ$ for the resulting sheaf with transfers.
 Recall that there are adjunctions